 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

 One of the biggest icons in the DC Universe is Wonder Woman, the Amazonian superhero from a world of myth and monsters who finds herself in the modern-day outside world.
 A pillar of the Justice League and wider DCU, Wonder Woman blends classic mythology with bombastic superhero fare as Diana Prince defends the world from both magical and cosmic threats.
-Befitting her prominence and importance in the DCU, Wonder Woman has appeared in numerous live-action television and film projects in her 80+-year history.
+Befitting her prominence and importance in the DCU, Wonder Woman has appeared in numerous live-action television and film projects in her more than 80-year history.

 From Lynda Carter’s memorable television run as Wonder Woman to Gal Gadot making the character a box office record-shattering lead and fixture in the DC Extended Universe (DCEU), Wonder Woman always leaves an impression whenever she surfaces on-screen.
-Here are all the live-action appearances of Wonder Woman, both in release and chronological order for shared continuity projects, and additional information about the history of Wonder Woman in live-action film and television.
+Here are all the live-action appearances of Wonder Woman, both in release and chronological order for shared continuity projects, and additional information about the history of Wonder Woman in live-action films and television.

 Wonder Woman live-action movies & TV shows in release order